Here are some answers to our most Frequently Asked Questions! If we don’t have the answer you’re looking for, contact us!

 My service provider or school team tell me they do person-centered planning.
 How is this different?

-We love person-centered planning because we know how it changes lives, so we get really excited to learn that others who may be on your teams have learned these tools.
+I love person-centered planning because I know how it changes lives, so I get really excited to learn that others who may be on your teams have learned these tools.
 Everyone benefits!
-We believe that to truly honor and provide a ‘person-centered’ approach, plans should be facilitated by professionals who are not also investors; that includes school or provider teams, even family and friends, who are familiar with the person or play any kind of role in decision-making, service levels, supports and so on.
+I believe that to truly honor and provide a ‘person-centered’ approach, plans should be facilitated by professionals who are not also stakeholders in the focus person’s life; that includes school or provider teams, even family and friends, who are familiar with the person or play any kind of role in decision-making, service levels, supports and so on.
 If your facilitator is also bound by any system or service, or is too comfortable and may speak for a person without allowing the person’s voice to be heard (out of habit or a sense of protection), then the person’s true vision and voice may go unheard.
 It no longer is truly person-centered.

 What age should my child be to do a person-centered plan?